Coexistence Test of Primordial Black Holes and Particle Dark Matter from Diffractive Lensing

-If PBHs compose a subdominant component of the DM abundance, and are embedded in a dominant background of particle DM, a population of PBHs will generically accrete particle DM halos from their surroundings, growing from the recombination era until cosmic structure formation resulting in ``dressed PBHs'' (dPBHs)~\cite{Bertschinger:1985pd,Mack:2006gz,Ricotti:2007au}.
-This is in contrast to astrophysical BHs, which form at late epochs and are not expected to efficiently seed sizable DM halos.
-Thus, dPBHs constitute a clear and generic signature of primordial origin as well as the co-existence scenario with particle DM. dPBHs can be constrained by a variety of model-dependent signals if halo particle DM has significant interactions with the Standard Model~\cite{Adamek:2019gns,Lacki:2010zf,Hertzberg:2020kpm,Nurmi:2021xds}.
+If PBHs compose a subdominant component of the DM abundance, and are embedded in a dominant background of particle DM, a population of PBHs will generically accrete particle DM halos from their surroundings, growing from the recombination era until cosmic structure formation resulting in ``dressed PBHs'' (dPBHs) with a characteristic DM mass profile~\cite{Bertschinger:1985pd,Mack:2006gz,Ricotti:2007au}.
+Note that intermediate-mass BHs can also form distinct particle DM halos at late epochs, also called ``DM spikes"~\cite{Zhao:2005zr,Bertone:2005xz,Bringmann:2009,Aschersleben:2024xsb,Bertone:2024wbn}. dPBHs constitute a generic signature of primordial origin as well as the coexistence scenario with particle DM. dPBHs can be constrained by a variety of model-dependent signals if halo particle DM has significant interactions with the Standard Model~\cite{Adamek:2019gns, Lacki:2010zf,Hertzberg:2020kpm,Nurmi:2021xds}.

-dPBHs develop a distinguishing generic mass profile due to DM halos around PBHs.
-This enables probing the co-existence of PBHs and particle DM scenario without relying on specific particle DM interactions and the associated, often non-unique, signatures.
-Recently, geometrical-optics lensing of fast radio bursts (FRBs) at cosmological distances was put forth as a promising approach to identify dPBHs~\cite{Oguri:2022fir}.
-However, a general method to definitively break the degeneracy in the discrimination of dPBHs from more massive bare PBHs, especially in the effective Einstein mass that is essential e.g. for lensing, remains unknown.
+There have been several proposals for probing DM halo structures around BHs independent of specific particle DM interactions.
+Recently, geometrical-optics gravitational lensing of fast radio bursts (FRBs) at cosmological distances was suggested as a promising approach to identify dPBHs~\cite{Oguri:2022fir}.
+The DM halo can also produce significant effects on microlensing constraints~\cite{Cai:2022kbp}, and in the case of extreme mass ratio inspirals, the DM halo around the primary black hole can alter the inspiral motion of the secondary~\cite{Eda:2014kra,Kavanagh:2020cfn,Coogan:2021uqv,Cole:2022ucw,Cole:2022yzw}.
+However, a general method to distinguish dPBHs from more massive BHs on an individual object basis has not yet been established.